centrica-engineering/nucleus-docs/docs/foundations/photography.md

 Our library can be accessed [here](https://centrica.frontify.com/d/pDUbkrcf54Nh/our-assets).
 Please refer to our brand guidelines for more further details on photography selection and art direction.

+## Storing imagery

+Images that are used on our site, need to be stored in the CMS.
+This allows for imagery to be updated and shared amongst the different journeys.

+Due to limitations of our CMS, we can only store images as `jpeg` or `png`.
+We are unable at this time to use newer modern image file types such as `webp`.

+You can learn more about how we can [optimise images](https://docs.britishgas.design/how-to/optimise-images) in the how to section of our documentation.